patrickbucher/docs/README.md

 Here's an overview:

-- _R_: a work-in progress summary about the R programming language and its statistical applications
 - _arch-setup_: a personal step-by-step guide to setup my computers with Arch Linux
 - _git_: a currently abandoned summary on `git`